nsrr/spout/README.md

 [![Dependency Status](https://gemnasium.com/sleepepi/spout.png)](https://gemnasium.com/sleepepi/spout)
 [![Code Climate](https://codeclimate.com/github/sleepepi/spout.png)](https://codeclimate.com/github/sleepepi/spout)

 Turn your CSV data dictionary into a JSON repository.
 Collaborate with others to update the data dictionary in JSON format.
 Generate new Data Dictionary from the JSON repository.
-Test and validate your data dictionary using built-in tests, or add your own for further validations.
+Test and validate your data dictionary using built-in tests, or add your own tests and validations.

 ## Installation